Why is my condenser smells bad

 HVAC

-The answer to 'why is my condenser smells bad' is that a smelly condenser is usually caused by mold, mildew, or rotting debris buildup.
-This can happen if the condenser coils are not cleaned regularly or if there is poor drainage around the unit.
-The bad smell is a sign that the condenser needs to be cleaned and maintained.
+The answer to 'why is my condenser smells bad' is that a smelly condenser unit is often caused by mold, mildew, or rotting debris buildup.
+This can happen when the condenser coils become dirty and moisture accumulates, providing an ideal environment for bacterial growth.
+The bad odor is a sign that the condenser needs cleaning and maintenance.

 Sources